Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and

 Why is the organisation introducing/offering the benefit?
 How does it support the organisation’s business and people goals?
 How does it reward the values and behaviours needed?

 How does the benefit fit into the HR and reward strategies?
 Does it support the people management and development practices the organisation requires?

 Will the change be valued by current and future employees?
 Have their views been researched?

-How will the benefit will be launched?
-Who are the key stakeholders and how will they be involved?
-Does the launch team have the required skills, knowledge and support?
+How will the benefit be launched?
+Who are the key internal stakeholders and how will they be involved?
+Does the launch team have the required skills, knowledge, and support?

-How flexibile are the implementation and communication plans to changes in the business context?
+How flexible are the implementation and communication plans to changes in the business context?

 Do employees have the knowledge, skill and attitudes needed to make informed decisions?
 Is there a need to invest in financial awareness?